aminsaki/docker/README.md

 # docker-php
-A docker config for php applications (alpine-nginx-php7-mysql-redis-phpmyadmin)
+A docker config for php applications (alpine-nginx-php7.4-mariadb)
+note: This is the setting for Laravel Eight

 # sesstion one
 sudo docker compose up --build
 # sesstion two